argoproj/argo-events/docs/tutorials/06-circuit-and-switches.md

 dependencies in groups and the sensor will apply the circuit logic on those groups.
 If the logic results in `true` value, the sensor will execute the triggers else it won't.

-Consider a scenario where you have a `Webhook`, `Calendar` and `Minio` gateway and you want to trigger an Argo workflow if the sensor receives events from `Webhook` and `Calendar` gateway, but, another workflow if it receives events from `Calendar` and `Minio` gateway.
+Consider a scenario where you have a `Webhook` and `Minio` gateway, and you want to trigger an Argo workflow if the sensor receives event from the `Webhook` gateway, but, another workflow if it receives event from the `Minio` gateway.

 1. Create the webhook event source and gateway.
 The gateway listens to HTTP requests on port `12000`